Joanna Gaines Calls Her Fifth Pregnancy a Total Surprise

 Magnolia

 Chip and Joanna are already the proud parents to four children: Drake, 13, Ella, 11, Duke, 9, and Emmie, 8.
-It looks like Joanna expects her kids to help with raising their baby brother, too.
+It looks like Joanna expects her kids to help raise their baby brother, too.

 "There's going to be quite the [age] gap," Joanna said during the Today interview.
 "I'm going to have a lot of little helpers.
 I'm so excited."